ClearBlade/ClearBlade-Patterns/IoT Device Management/Device Storage/README.md

 # IoT Device Storage in the ClearBlade Platform

 This lets you store devices (JSON Object containing device authentication parameters) to a collection on the ClearBlade Platform.
-The user needs to create a Collection, create a Code Service and then execute that Code Service by providing a JSON object of the device ID that are to be stored in the collection.
+The user needs to create a Collection, create a Code Service and then execute that Code Service by providing a JSON object of the device ID of the device that is to be stored in the collection.

 ### Create a Collection
 - First, you will need to create a ```Collection``` to store the device credentials.